How to Build a Crypto Community That Actually Lasts: The @being_derpyaf Playbook

 How @being_derpyaf Builds Community Differently

 @being_derpyaf didn't start with a token launch strategy.
-It started with a character—Derpy Dave—and a simple question: what if a meme coin community was actually fun to be in, even on red days?
+It started with a character—Derpy Dave—and a simple question: what if a community-driven project was actually fun to be in, even on red days?

 Is that harder than launching on Pump.fun and hoping for the best?
 Absolutely.
 Is it more likely to be here in 12 months?
 We'd bet on it.
 Actually, we are betting on it.